 But how can you know for sure if you have high sleep debt?

 As humans, we’re not the best at judging whether or not we’re sleep deprived.
-That’s because we have a natural ability to adapt subjectively to insufficient sleep.
+That’s because we have a natural ability to adapt subjectively to poor sleep.
 After just a few nights of sleep loss, you may think you’re doing fine, but all the while, you’re actually in decline across almost every measure that matters.

 Using data from your phone, along with sleep-science-based models, the app learns your genetically driven sleep biology to calculate your sleep need in hours and minutes.
 From there, the app automatically calculates and keeps track of your 14-day sleep debt number for you.